Historically, the worlds of traditional broadcasting and IT were never intended to meet.

 From our position in the community, we’re able to attain a unique perspective on the changing landscape, with feedback received from both businesses and their employees (our candidates) on the growing skill demands; versus the lack of availability.

 Working closely alongside broadcast architects, DevOps and similar people we’ve placed, our team have developed a deep understanding of IP and Cloud issues broadcasters are facing.
 We’ve learnt that scalability and sign on size, alongside downtime andbusiness-criticall needs (especially when sports rights are involved) are the top concerns; driving an urgent requirement for consultants that can search for, and select, skilled professionals that to meet these demands.
 We also understand the need for industry crossover, and how to source skills from similar markets that work in Cloud environments, such as online gaming.
 The most requested skills we’re being asked for include;

 Our lead consultant in this arena is Scott Brown (view on LinkedIn).
 Scott works purely within the IP & Cloud vertical, with access to a growing network of industry experts, tech professionals, DevOps and team leads - with both broadcast industry experience and crossover, in-demand skill sets.
 Scott’s advantage in this space (beyond his network) is his level of technical understand.
 Whilst he may not have the knowledge to get involved in software infrastructure himself, he is able to listen, take onboard and importantly, comprehend the detailed requirements of both clients and candidates alike.

-Principal Consultant - Presales, Product Management & Professional Services; Manufacturers and SI's
+Principal Consultant - Presales, Solutions Architects, Product Management & Professional Services; Manufacturers and SI's